cocomon3448/ENIGMA1/README.md

 ## Features
 - Encrypt string
 - Decode string
-- Can set KEY..
+- Can set rotor setting..
 EX) 1 2 3
-- Can set rotor - not work for now...
-(DEFAULT ROTOR SETTING: 3 2 1)
+- Can set rotor - working now ex) 1 3 2
 - Can set Plug Board in plug_board.txt ex) E-F B-P

 ## HOW TO USE?